JorjaFox/library/content/posts/news/2011/csi-files-03.md

 **CSI Files**: What's coming up for Sara as the season progresses?

-**Fox**: Saraâ¦ she's kind of like a rolling cart right now.
+**Fox**: Sara... she's kind of like a rolling cart right now.
 I will say there are some exciting love trysts forming this season on the show.
 Sara's completely clueless about those because she's happily married and very much in love with her husband.
 I think one of the trickier parts for Sara is quietly making this long-distance relationship work.
 For me I've been so blessed; I've always had some sort of love interest on the show almost since the beginning.
 Now I've got this really amazing love interest who is far away, so that's hard.
 I miss **Billy** [**Petersen**, Gil Grissom] and Sara misses Grissom.
 So she's there primarily so far supporting the other storylines.
 Sara has a big arc in episode three where she goes head to head with some really nasty characters and that was a lot of fun for me to do.

 **CSI Files**: One of the great things about *CSI* is how you guys always get great actors, and this year you're getting to work with **Ted Danson** (DB Russell).
 How's your experience so far working with him?